EcoG-io/iso15118/README.md

 There are two recommended ways of running the project:

 ### Running with Docker
-Option number `1` has the advantage of running within Docker, where everything is fired up automatically, including certificates generation, tests and linting.

-Also both SECC and EVCC are spawned, automatically.
+Using Docker has the advantage of starting everything up automatically, including certificates generation, tests and linting, as well as spawning both the SECC and EVCC.

 Building and running the docker file: